-As an online stylist (also called a remote stylist) you get all the fun of fashion without the pain in the rump that comes with working in a retail store.
-That’s right, you get to work from home putting together outfits for your customers, helping them to feel and look great.
+As an Virtual Stylist, you get all the fun of fashion without having to work in a retail store.
+You get to work from home putting together outfits for your customers, helping them to feel and look great.

-For the most part, being an online stylist is a part-time job (10-30 hours per week) but the hours are flexible. and the pay is typically $13.00 to $15.00 per hour.
+For the most part, being an Virtual Stylist is a part-time online job (10-30 hours per week) but the hours are flexible. and the pay is typically $13.00 to $15.00 per hour.
 Not too shabby doing something as fun as this.

-Here’s what you need to be an Online Stylist:
+Here’s what you need to be an Virtual Stylist:

 - passion for fashion